Jaluassai/TCOProject/readme.md

 # Vagrant Multi-Node Web Environment

+> A Vagrant-based web environment with Load Balancing and High Availability for academic purposes.

 ![Project Image](others/arch.png)

-> A Vagrant-based web environment with load balancing and high availability for academic purposes.

 ---

 ## Table of Contents